eprei/42_rainfall/level1/walkthrough.md

 ...SNIP...
 ```

-## Calculating the Offset
+## Calculating the Instruction Pointer Offset

 [Pwndbg](https://github.com/pwndbg/pwndbg) is a Python module that adds useful utilities and enhancements to GDB and
 LLDB, making these debuggers easier to use.
 Inside we find `Pwn cyclic` which is a tool used to identify the exact location of a buffer overflow.

 It works by generating a sequence of unique patterns, which can be inputted into a program.
 Once the buffer overflow is
 achieved, the crash dump will contain part of this unique pattern.
-By analyzing the crash dump, we can pinpoint the exact
+By analyzing the crash dump, we can pinpoint the
-offset where the buffer overflow occurred.
+exact offset where the buffer overflow occurred.

 ```shell